mstksg/inCode/copy/entries/functional-models-3.md

     overList f p = fmap (f p)
     ```

-    There is some minor boilerplate to make the types line up (so it's actually
+    There is some minor boilerplate to make the types line up, but that's
-    `\f -> collectVars . map f . sequenceVar`), but that's essentially what it
-    is.
-No special data structure, no abstract API to work with...just normal
+    essentially what it is.
+No special data structure, no abstract API to work
-    functions.
+    with...just normal functions.

 *   A functional and statically typed interface helps you, as a developer,
     *explore options* in ways that an imperative or untyped approach cannot.